abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 }
 ```

-4. **Regional Pinning for G1GC**:
+3. **Regional Pinning for G1GC**:
 It is a performance optimization technique for the G1 Garbage Collector (G1GC).
 G1GC partitions the heap into fixed-size memory region.
 During garbage collection cycles, it identifies and collects regions with a high concentration of dead objects, improving memory efficiency.

     Region pinning allows developers to designate specific memory regions as _pinned_, preventing them from being moved during garbage collection cycles.

     This is super useful for frequently accessed data.
 Pinning those regions ensures the data remains readily available in its current location, potentially reducing memory access times and improving application performance.

+## Java 23 New Features (Sept 2024)
+1. Generational ZGC is the default for ZGC now
+2. JavaDoc documentation comments can be written in Markdown rather than solely in a mixture of HTML and JavaDoc `@`-tags.

+Lots of preview features like better constructors and pattern matching with `switch` were continued as preview features.
+And String Templates was dropped completely.